joncheng-dev/MechanicManager.Solution/README.md

 ## Running the Project

-- _Navigate to the project's production directory `Factory`.
-In the command line, run this command to compile and execute the web application.
+- _In the command line, while in the project's production directory `Factory`, run this command to compile and execute the web application.
 A new browser window should open, allowing you to interact with it._

 > ```bash
 > $ dotnet watch run